Jojo Rabbit: Cinematography and visual effects

 Mălaimare and Waititi also agreed on the decision not to use hand-held cameras, in order to retain the film's classical style.
 Equipped with a dolly (a golf cart for scenes in the forest), an Arri Alexa SXT and Mini with Super 35 format was used.
 Around five tests were implemented to determine the aspect ratio for the film; a 1.85:1 anamorphic format was chosen, considering that there were lots of scenes with two people indoors.
 The anamorphic format was favored due to its "velvety" tone, focus breathing, as well as authentic bokeh.
 Lenses include the Hawk V-Lite 1.3x anamorphic, Vantage One T1 spherical, and Leitz Summilux-C. The stopped down T1 was used for scenes in small or low-light areas, in order to give them a wide feel.
 Mălaimare worked with digital imaging technician (DIT) Eli Berg to seamlessly transition between scenes using different lenses.
 Though point-of-view shots were used, the main approach in making the film first-person on Jojo is to lower the camera to Davis's height.
 Waititi also allowed the actors to also give cinematographic advice, some of which were better than Waititi's suggestions, per Mălaimare.
 Symmetry and horizons are the main composition approaches to the cinematography, a major contributor to the narrative flow.
 The film was mostly shot using a multiple-camera setup so that close-up and wide shots could be done simultaneously.
+These camerawork techniques were used as a way to show Jojo's emotions and what he was feeling throughout the entirety of Jojo Rabbit.
+In the Mirror scene, for example, the camera, in this instance acts as a powerful tool, peeling back the surface of Jojo's outward display to expose the underlying vulnerability and the insidious grip of indoctrination.
 Exterior scenes rarely used artificial lighting: scenes in the forest, for example, solely used the sun.
+The interplay of light and shadow in the forest is crucial for conveying mood.
+Scenes where Jojo is fearful or uncertain might feature more prominent shadows, creating a sense of unease or the unknown.
+Conversely, moments of budding connection or understanding might be bathed in softer, more even light.
 The final sequence of the battle scene, which took five or six takes to accomplish, used three extra lights, but they were merely supplements to the sun.
 The scene where Jojo is having dinner with Rosie used an extensive lighting kit, mainly consisting of a chandelier and two practical lights, lighting the entirety of the setting; one of them dimmed, and tungsten lights to give the characters a softer and warmer lighting in the close-up shots.
 Small five-watt LED lights were used as lighting for the actors in scenes at Elsa's secret room.
 In that setting, Mălaimare decided to use a medium-bright petrol lamp as the key light, whereas a lighting was used to indicate dusk; candles act as supplements.